As a Chayal Boded (Lone Soldier) in the IDF, you are eligible for different benefits.

 Personal Errands Day (Yom Siddurim)

-A Chayal Boded is entitled to one Yom Siddurim every month during his/her basic training.
-After basic training, one Yom Siddurim is granted every two months to take care of necessary errands.
+A Chayal Boded is entitled to one Yom Siddurim each month during his/her basic training.
+After basic training, one Yom Siddurim is granted every two months to take care of errands.
+The purpose of Yom Siddurim is to visit government offices, banks and any other important errands.
 This is not deducted from annual leave or special leave days.
-Leave for personal errands is granted during weekdays, not on Fridays or on the eve of holidays, and with the approval of the soldier’s Mefaked.
+Leave for personal errands is granted during weekdays, not on Fridays or on the eve of holidays, and with the approval of the soldier’s Direct Commander.

-Soldiers departing for weekend or holiday leave will be released from the unit in time for them to reach their place of residence by noon, allowing them time to organize what they need for Shabbat or holidays.
+Soldiers departing for weekend or holiday leave will be released from the unit in time for them to reach their place of residence by noon, allowing time to prepare for Shabbat or Holidays.

 Permission to Work Privately